 If you die before taking all of your assets from the Plan, the remaining balance will be paid to your designated beneficiary.
 To designate your beneficiary, you should contact TIAA to obtain the applicable forms.
 If you are married and decide to name someone other than your spouse as your beneficiary under the Plan, your spouse must consent in writing to your designation.
-If you do not name a beneficiary, your vested account balance will be distributed upon your death in accordance with the default beneficiary rules in your investment contracts.

 The completed beneficiary designation form(s) and spousal consent, if applicable, should be filed with TIAA.
 It is important to review your designation from time to time and update it if your circumstances change (e.g., a divorce, death of a named beneficiary).